-In my case, my family hadn’t planned a getaway for Spring Break, but we were looking forward to “vacationing” at home.
+When the pandemic hit last March, my family hadn’t planned a getaway for Spring Break.
+However, we were looking forward to “vacationing” at home.
 Where we live in Georgia, our pools open April 1, so we were very much anticipating the option to enjoy our Spring Break poolside.
 Mix in a couple fun outings and we would be all set!